Strategies For Improving Your Memory – Advice For Elderly Australians

 Factors that affect memory loss include stress, anxiety, pain, grief, certain medications and fatigue.
 Some medical conditions such as hormone changes, nutritional deficiencies, dehydration, depression, liver and kidney disease and sensory loss can have an effect on our memory.

-Strategies for improving your memory require us to look after our brains, bodies and hearts – and earlier in life is better than later.
+Ways to improve your memory require us to look after our brains, bodies and hearts – and earlier in life is better than later.

 Here are some strategies to work on: